duderayuh/DispatchDisplay/replit.md

-# Hospital Dispatch Dashboard
+# Helicopter Tracking Dashboard

 ## Overview

-A real-time emergency dispatch call monitoring dashboard designed for TV display.
-The application fetches dispatch call data from a NocoDB backend and presents it in a large-format, mission-critical interface optimized for viewing from a distance.
-Built with React, Express, and Tailwind CSS, following Fluent Design principles and healthcare dashboard patterns.
+A real-time helicopter tracking dashboard designed for emergency dispatch and TV display.
+The application fetches live helicopter data from FlightRadar24 API and displays it on an interactive map of Indianapolis.
+Built with React, Express, Leaflet, and Tailwind CSS in dark mode for optimal night viewing and TV display.

 ## User Preferences